mhaugrud/msumcspy/_sources/ClassesBasics/Exercises.rst

    Write two unit tests for the ``distFrom`` method.
-It is similar to ``distFromOrigin`` except that it takes a ``Point`` as a parameter and computes the distance between that point and self.
+It is similar to ``distFromOrigin`` except that it takes a ``Point`` as a parameter and computes the distance between that point and itself.
 Do not implement the ``distFrom`` method.
 It currently returns an arbitrary value of 0.
 Your unit tests should check the value that is returned by ``distFrom`` in two different instances where the expected result is not 0.